Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 If you’re feeling ready to book, start looking for cheap train tickets with us today.
 Keep reading for more information on the journey to Le Puy-en-Velay by train, including our timetable where you can view first and last train times.

-Genoa to Le Puy-en-Velay by train
+Trains to Le Puy-en-Velay from Genoa

 First train